regensa18/AdvProg2018/week_2/README.md

 Exercise 2: Builder Pattern
 ===========================

-IKI20810 - Advanced Programming @ Faculty of Computer Science
+CSCM602023 - Advanced Programming (Pemrograman Lanjut) @ Faculty of
-Universitas Indonesia, Even Semester 2015/2016
+Computer Science Universitas Indonesia, Even Semester 2016/2017

 * * *

-*Friday, February 19th 2016*

 Your task in this exercise is to continue an example of Builder pattern implementation.
 You are required to complete several methods